-"Notes and Warrants Purchase Agreement" are to that certain securities purchase agreement, dated April 29, 2022, as amended by the Amendment to Purchase Agreement, dated December 1, 2022, Amendment No. 2 to the Purchase Agreement, dated December 28, 2022, and Amendment No. 3 to the Purchase Agreement, dated May 24, 2023, between the Company and L1 Capital Global Opportunities Master Fund (the "Investor"), pursuant to which the Company agreed to sell up to (i) a total of up to \$16 million of 6% Senior Secured Original Issue Discount Convertible Notes due 2024 (the "L1 Notes") and (ii) a number of warrants equal to one-half of the principal of the Notes actually issued, divided by the volume weighted average price ("VWAP") on the trading day prior to such Note issuance date (the "Investor Warrants"), in a private placement;
+"Notes and Warrants Purchase Agreement" are to that certain securities purchase agreement, dated April 29, 2022, as amended by the Amendment to Purchase Agreement, dated December 1, 2022, Amendment No. 2 to the Purchase Agreement, dated December 28, 2022, Amendment No. 3 to the Purchase Agreement, dated May 24, 2023, and Amendment No. 4 to the Purchase Agreement, dated May 25, 2023, between the Company and L1 Capital Global Opportunities Master Fund (the "Investor"), pursuant to which the Company agreed to sell up to (i) a total of up to \$16 million of 6% Senior Secured Original Issue Discount Convertible Notes due 2024 (the "L1 Notes") and (ii) a number of warrants equal to one-half of the principal of the Notes actually issued, divided by the volume weighted average price ("VWAP") on the trading day prior to such Note issuance date (the "Investor Warrants"), in a private placement;